 Head-to-Head Comparison

-Here is how Bitcoin and gold compare on the properties that matter most for a store of value.
-Neither asset wins across the board.
-The right choice depends on which properties you value most.
+Here is how Bitcoin and gold stack up on the properties that matter most.
+Neither wins across the board.
+Your choice depends on which properties you weight most heavily.

 Bitcoin vs Gold: Property Comparison